AzizZayed/Function-Library-XOJO/README.md

     - Arithmetical factorization
     - Prime factorization
     - Prime test
-    - Greatest Common Factor (PGCD in french because the name of the function is written in french..
+    - Greatest Common Factor (PGCD in French because the name of the function is written in french..
 I don't remember why)
-    - Smallest Common Multiple (PPCM, also in french)
+    - Smallest Common Multiple (PPCM, also in French)
     - A ton of explicit data type conversions
     - First degre and second degree polynomial solutions calculator
     - A few math functions like log and root